 Submissions to Ancilla Iuris are welcomed at firstname.lastname@example.org.

 No article-processing charge (APC) will be charged to publish in the journal.

 Ancilla Iuris sees itself as a platform for exchanging publications by researchers for researchers.
 Accordingly, Ancilla Iuris adapts itself to the authors' demands.

 Ancilla Iuris follows the Open Access standard.
 The texts published are freely accessible in the internet.
 Ancilla Iuris claims only the right to publish and archive the texts, without the exclusive right to use them.
 Elementary copyrights therefore remain with the authors.
 The rights of use follow the Noncommercial-No Derivative Works-Licence of Creative Commons.

-Publication in print and through the internet
+Publication through the internet

 The publication of articles in the internet is continuous, thereby avoiding the issue of waiting periods that are frequently experienced with printed media publishing.
 As the internet publications are published using freely accessible PDF-formatting, and as open-access publication is listed in search engines such as Google Scholar, DOAJ, and OIAster, the texts will reach the largest number of readers possible in the internet.
 In addition, interested readers can opt to receive our Newsletter or RSS-Feed to keep up to date.

 Translation into English